Arrays and Lists in SQL Server

 For most methods I've run the tests with lists of numbers and lists of strings.
 The exceptions are FIX$BINARY and FNFIX$BINARY, which are only meaningful with numeric input.

 There is a stored procedure for each combination of method, operation, data type which means that for a single method there is up to eight test procedures.
-Below I show an example of test procedures for each operation and data types.
+Below I show an example of test procedures for each operation and data type.
 To see the test procedures for a specific method, click on the link for the method in question.

 UNPACK